-What exactly is fermented khaman dhokla?
+What exactly is khaman dhokla?
 Well, a dhokla is an Indian steamed bread made from a fermented batter.
-Like a dosa, it can be made from all sorts of different grains: rice, semolina, lentils, chickpeas.
+Like a dosa, it can be made from all sorts of different grains: rice, semolina, lentils, and chickpeas.

 I have made dhokla with soaked lentils and rice, which are then ground up (like a dosa or idli).
 This recipe is much simpler.
 It uses chickpea flour and rice flour, so it avoids the grinding required with other dhokla recipes.